FeatheredOrbit/file2video/README.md

 - RGB for color format.
 - 256 by 144 pixels for frame resolution.

+## Flags
-And all of these can be ovveridden using different flags!
+Naturally you can override the defaults using different flags!

 - `--sample-rate` / `--s:r` : Allows you to choose the sample rate of the audio stream.
 The stream is normalized to 44.1kHz, meaning higher sample rates will result in faster audio, and smaller sample rates will result in slower audio.
 The paired value must be an integer and can't be negative.